latent-to/developer-docs/docs/staking-and-delegation/managing-stake-sdk.md

 ## Move stake

-This stake moves stake from one delegate to another.
+This operation moves stake from one delegate to another.

 ```python
 import asyncio